 Your bank may offer 100’s of products and plans.
 Promise Money has over 10,000

-They are second charges for people who have had credit issues in the past, so borrowers who are not eligible for “prime” products which are aimed at people with better credit histories.
+A secured loan for bad credit is a second charge loan for people who own a property and have had credit issues in the past.
+Ideal for borrowers who are not eligible for “prime” products as these are aimed at people with better credit histories.

 Some of the features of our bad credit home loans include: